adrienycart/MLM_decoding/README.md

 # MLM_decoding

-In this branch, we make available the code to reproduce the experiments from the following publication
+In this branch, we make available the code to reproduce the experiments from the following publication:

 > Adrien Ycart, Andrew McLeod, Emmanouil Benetos and Kazuyoshi Yoshii.
 "Blending Acoustic and Language Model Predictions for Automatic Music Transcription", _20th International Society for Music Information Retrieval Conference (ISMIR)_, November 2019, Delft, Netherlands.

+**Important**: The original version of our code contained a bug which averaged certain weight model features across all acoustic model frames rather than calculating them separately for each frame.
+The code has been fixed in this version, but the provided blending models were not retrained.
+To reproduce our results exactly, use the old code [here](https://github.com/adrienycart/MLM_decoding/tree/33f815226655ab91820c1f5a3779f9b14fe19b85).
+To train new blending models with the fix, use the current code and see [here](#step-3-train-the-blending-model).

 If you use any of this in your works, please cite: